Interim Department Head

 - Exercise Physiology and Lab (1 semester)

 - Nutrition (1semester)

-After completing this program (40 credits), the student will be eligible to take for the Board of Certification, Inc. (BOC) exam.
-Certification by the BOC, Inc. is the entry-level credential and is required by most employers.
-See the MATrg website for all necessary information regarding application process and additional forms.
+After successful completion of this program (41 credits), the student will be eligible to take the Board of Certification, Inc. (BOC) exam.
+Certification by the BOC is the entry-level credential.
+See the MATrg website for all necessary information regarding application process.